FractalAIResearchLabs/Fathom-R1/readme_new.md

 ## 💰 Training Cost

-We trained **Ramanujan-Ganit-R1-14B-V1** using a focused, resource-efficient strategy that balances performance with compute budget.
+We developed **Ramanujan-Ganit-R1-14B-V1** using a focused, resource-efficient strategy that balances performance with compute budget.
 Below is the GPU time utilized and the cost incurred

 | Training Method            | GPU Hours (H100) | Cost(USD) |
 |----------------------------|------------------|------|